-Sharing knowledge amongst others within an organization has become a battle.
-People fear if they share what they know, they will no longer be a valuable asset to their organization.
-What they fail to realize is that sharing their knowledge earns them a sort of “social currency” which makes them MORE valuable to their organization.
+Convincing colleagues to share knowledge across a team or company has become a battle.
+People fear that if they share what they know, they will no longer be a valuable asset to their organization.
+What they fail to realize is that sharing their knowledge earns them a sort of “social currency” which makes them more valuable to their organization.

-Customer’s can provide great insight into what needs to be improved within a company.
+Customers can provide great insight into what needs to be improved within a company.
 They can provide feedback about what works and what doesn’t work, who the best customer service reps are, and they can even drive the future of the business with feature requests or product suggestions.
 You and your co-workers will be able to do a better job of delivering what your customers want when you listen to them: pay attention to survey results, interviews, online reviews, and even brand mentions on social media.

 When considering how to become valuable at work, you need to remember that it’s not about outperforming your co-workers: it’s about collaborating to deliver the best results for the business and its customers or clients.
-The smart leaders in your organization understand the value of sharing knowledge amongst one another therefore they will recognize and encourage such behavior.
-What individuals should understand is the most valuable ‘thing’ they can bring to their organization is their ability to share what they know.
-It isn’t necessarily their knowledge as a whole but their ability to spread their valuable knowledge.
+The smart leaders in your organization understand the value of sharing knowledge and will therefore recognize and encourage such behavior.
+What you should understand is that the most valuable ‘thing’ you can bring to their organization is your ability to share what you know.